biku1998/understanding-debezium/README.md

 ### 2. Deploy Debezium Connector

-The connector is now automatically deployed by the `connector-deployer` service when you start the stack.
+The connector is automatically deployed by the `connector-deployer` service when you start the stack.
 No manual intervention needed!

 If you need to redeploy the connector manually: